kartoza/docker-geoserver/README.md

 ### Building with war file from a URL

-If you need to build the image with a custom GeoServer war file that will be downloaded from a server, you can pass the war file url as a build argument to docker, example:
+If you need to build the image with a custom GeoServer war file that will be downloaded from a server, you can pass the war file url as a build argument:

 ```shell
 docker build --build-arg WAR_URL=http://download2.nust.na/pub4/sourceforge/g/project/ge/geoserver/GeoServer/2.13.0/geoserver-2.13.0-war.zip --build-arg GS_VERSION=2.13.0